-Explores sound systems of the world's languages with a focus on identifying and analyzing phenomena including consonants, vowels, syllables, tone, intonation, stress, length of consonants and vowels, the organization of sound systems, and how sounds affect one another.
-The examination includes detailed discussion of discovery procedures and theoretical perspectives, which provide an analytical framework.
+Explores sound systems of the world's languages with a focus on identifying and analyzing phenomena including consonants, vowels, syllables, tone, intonation, stress, length of consonants and vowels, organization of sound systems, and how sounds affect one another.
+Examination includes detailed discussion of discovery procedures and theoretical perspectives, which provide an analytical framework.
 Liberal Arts.
-Prerequisite/Co-requisite: LING 322 Phonetics or permission world.
-The course provides a solid grounding in major issues of syntactic theory concerning linguists today.
-Liberal Arts.
+Pre/Corequisite: LING 322 or permission